2018 SPRING WORKSHOPS

 Philip Gerard is a Professor in the Creative Writing program at the University of North Carolina at Wilmington and in the Master of Fine Arts in Creative Nonfiction program at Goucher College.
 His many publications include fiction, nonfiction, advice for writers, and a CD of his music.
 His most recent books are The Art of Creative Research: A Field Guide for Writers (2017), The Dark of the Island (novel 2016), Down the Wild Cape Fear—A River Journey Through the Heart of North Carolina (nonfiction 2013), and The Patron Saint of Dreams (essays 2012).
 You'll want to be sure to register now to join Philip Gerard and fellow writers for a week of inspiration and accomplishment at Doe Branch.

-Sunday June 11th to Saturday June 17th
+Sunday Afternoon June 3 to Saturday Morning June 9

 creative writing -- FICTION and Nonfiction

-Sunday June 18th to Saturday June 24th
+Sunday Afternoon June 10 to Saturday Morning June 16

 Marjorie Hudson teaches for writers’ groups and conferences all over the country, as well as in her own Kitchen Table Workshops, based in Pittsboro, North Carolina.
 She specializes in generative and craft classes for writers at all levels, from beginners to post-MFA, and her workshops focus on building a writing community that provides a supportive network and useful critique.
 Hudson holds an MFA in creative writing from Warren Wilson College and has received fellowships from Headlands Center for the Arts (Sausalito, CA), Ucross Foundation (Ucross, WY), the Hemingway Foundation, Hedgebrook (Whidbey Island, WA), and the North Carolina Arts Council.